Skip to main content

 Synonyms

-then evolution is a (universal) fractal process, and can be demonstrated in the fractal - it is a law of the fractal.
+Then, evolution is a (universal) fractal process, and it can be demonstrated in the fractal - it is a law of the fractal.

-Evolution is a record of the chaotic or 'different' component of the fractal definition; where the object in question is the 'same' component, and time is the scale.
+Evolution records the fractal definition's chaotic or 'different' component, where the object in question is the 'same' component, and time is the scale.

-Evolution can been seen in the fractal and is a core component of the mechanics of the fractal: a universal repeating pattern or algorithm.
-From the simple to the complex, an emergence, as demonstrated in the following 'development' of the koch snowflake fractal.
-In principle, as the fractal is infinite, so to is evolution.
+Evolution can be seen in the fractal and is a core component of its mechanics: a universal repeating pattern or algorithm.
+From the simple to the complex, there is an emergence, as demonstrated in the following 'development' of the Koch snowflake fractal.
+In principle, as the fractal is infinite, so is evolution.

 The relationship between evolution and development:

-Evolution may be seen as a long run observation, tracing 'development' of the object, the tree, through (greater) time, and is best demonstrated by the fractal zoom.
-Evolution shows the 'chaos' the complexity or the influences on the 'developed' object.
+Evolution may be seen as a long-run observation, tracing the 'development' of the object or tree through (greater) time, and it is best demonstrated by the fractal zoom.
+Evolution shows the 'chaos', the complexity of the influences on the 'developed' object.

-Evolution and development are, fractaly speaking, of the same principle, and may well be indistinguishable from each other without a (time) scale reference.
-The tree, becomes the tree of life.
+Evolution and development are, fractally speaking, of the same principle and may well be indistinguishable from each other without a (time) scale reference.
+The tree becomes the tree of life.
 'Nested' development within evolution.

-The fossil record traces or records these changes through time - the fossil record is a fractal record: 'cataloging' the infinity of ('different') combinations.
+The fossil record traces or records these changes through time—it is a fractal record, cataloguing the infinity of ('different') combinations.

 Evolution and Quantum Mechanics:

-From an analysis of the fractal, we can see that evolution and quantum mechanics are related.
+An analysis of the fractal shows that evolution and quantum mechanics are related.
 More to come.

 Evolution a fractal wave?

-The below diagram(s) demonstrate a change to one of the triangles during the development of the fractal.
+The diagram(s) below demonstrates a change to one of the triangles during the development of the fractal.

 Insights from this are many:

-A pulse, or wave is demonstrated - is evolution a wave phenomena?
+A pulse, or wave, is demonstrated - is evolution a wave phenomenon?

 Branching is also demonstrated, which is key to evolution.